skilld-labs/trino-odbc/docs/markdown/setup/microsoft-excel.md

-# Microsoft Excel - Connecting to an Amazon Timestream ODBC data source
+# Microsoft Excel - Connecting to an Amazon Trino ODBC data source

 ## Topics
 - [Excel on Windows](#windows)